Early winter viewing, part 1

 It must be difficult to be involved with a movie which causes seismic waves in popular culture, only to see others involved go on to forge significant and influential careers while you yourself never manage to escape the fringes where hard toil seldom pays off.
 John Russo seems like a nice guy, but in interviews there often seems to be an undertone of bitterness – how could he not be a more prominent and successful figure when he co-wrote the game-changing script of Night of the Living Dead (1968)?
 As George A. Romero became an iconic figure, Russo plugged away, writing pulp horror novels and a couple of books about low-budget filmmaking, and occasionally making his own severely underfunded movies.
 While his persistence is admirable, those movies do tend to highlight where the driving talent behind Night of the Living Dead resided.

 Midnight (1980) was Russo’s second outing as writer-director and seems to belong to an earlier era – it would have fitted more comfortably among the regional drive-in movies of the early-to-mid-’70s, rather than the post Halloween and Dawn of the Dead period when relatively low-budget horrors were breaking into the mainstream with considerable commercial success.
 Russo’s movie is awkwardly structured and spends a lot of its running time ignoring its own horror elements.
 After a prologue in which a family finds a young woman caught in an animal trap and instead of rescuing her promptly kill her, we’re introduced to a young woman hitting the road to escape her abusive stepfather.
 As she hitches rides, her stepfather sets out to find her.
-On the road with a couple of guys – one white, one Black – she learns the tricks of survival, but also some hard realities about America; her Black companion is murdered by racist cops and as she the other guy try to escape they end up in the hands of a family of Satanists looking for humans to sacrifice.
+On the road with a couple of guys – one white, one Black – she learns the tricks of survival, but also some hard realities about America; her Black companion is murdered by racist cops and as she and the other guy try to escape they end up in the hands of a family of Satanists looking for humans to sacrifice.

 It’s unclear whether anyone in the audience is likely to realize that the Satanists are the kids from the prologue all grown up and carrying on the family tradition.
 Although the story is all over the place, individual elements are sometimes effective.
 Strangely, the best parts of the movie are those in which the three companions travel through rural America with a doomed belief in the freedom of the road, destined to be stripped of their illusions by rednecks.
 The Satanic element seems almost tacked on at the beginning and end.